-Market consolidation will displace up to 20 per cent of the top 100 IT services providers.
-Forces, including Cloud, Big Data, mobility and social media, along with continued global economic uncertainty, will accelerate the restructuring of the nearly $1 trillion IT services market.
-By 2015, Gartner predicts low-cost Cloud services to cannibalise up to 15 per cent of top outsourcing players’ revenue, and more than 20 per cent of large IT outsourcers not investing enough in industrialisation and value-added services will disappear through merger and acquisition.
+Market consolidation will displace up to 20 percent of the top 100 IT services providers.
+Forces, including Cloud, Big Data, mobility, and social media, along with continued global economic uncertainty, will accelerate the restructuring of the nearly $1 trillion IT services market.
+By 2015, Gartner predicts low-cost Cloud services to cannibalize up to 15 percent of top outsourcing players’ revenue, and more than 20 percent of large IT outsourcers not investing enough in industrialization and value-added services will disappear through merger and acquisition.

 Big data demand will reach 4.4 million jobs globally, but only one-third of those jobs will be filled.
 Gartner says the demand for Big Data is growing, and enterprises will need to reassess their competencies and skills to respond to this opportunity.
-Jobs that are filled will result in real financial and competitive benefits for organisations.
-An important aspect of the challenge in filling these jobs lies in the fact that enterprises need people with new skills — data management, analytics and business expertise and non-traditional skills necessary for extracting the value of Big Data, as well as artists and designers for data visualisation.
+Jobs that are filled will result in real financial and competitive benefits for organizations.
+An important aspect of the challenge in filling these jobs lies in the fact that enterprises need people with new skills — data management, analytics, and business expertise and nontraditional skills necessary for extracting the value of Big Data, as well as artists and designers for data visualization.

-40 per cent of the Global 1000 organisations will use gamification as the primary mechanism to transform business operations.
+40 percent of the Global 1000 organizations will use gamification as the primary mechanism to transform business operations.
 Gamification addresses engagement, transparency of work, and connecting employees’ actions to business outcomes.
-Companies apply feedback, measurement and incentives, the same techniques that game designers use, to keep players interested and to achieve the needed engagement for the transformation of business operations.
+Companies apply feedback, measurement, and incentives, the same techniques that game designers use, to keep players interested and to achieve the needed engagement for the transformation of business operations.
 Gartner predicts that the worldwide market will grow from $242 million in 2012 to $2.8 billion in 2016, with enterprise gamification eclipsing consumer gamification in 2013.